zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 and increments ``pc`` by 1, and ``SSTORE`` pushes the top two items off the stack and inserts the second item into the contract's storage at the index specified by the first item.
-Although there are many ways to optimize Ethereum virtual machine execution via just-in-time compilation, a basic implementation of Ethereum can be done in a few hundred lines of code.
+Although there are many ways to optimize Expanse virtual machine execution via just-in-time compilation, a basic implementation of Expanse can be done in a few hundred lines of code.

 Blockchain and Mining